-Companies that offer this service, provide you with a company without a name or any of the statutory documents in terms of the Company Act:
+Companies that offer this service to register your new company for “only R125”, provide you with a company without a name or any of the statutory documents in terms of the Company Act:

-- Minutes of the meeting of the first directors; (Not included in the R125,00 offer)
+- Minutes of the meeting of the first directors; (Not included in their R125,00 offer)

-Our fee includes all the above, excluding the completed company register, that we provide for R142.50.
+Our fee includes all the above, excluding the completed company register, which we provide for R125.00 excluding VAT.

 Registering a company without a name will be known only by its registration number, followed by “(South Africa)”.

-A person who therefore wants to trade under a business or trading name that is not registered as company or CC name, would have to register that business name under the said Consumer Protection Act.
+A person who therefore wants to trade under a business or trading name that is not registered as a company or CC name would have to register that business name under the said Consumer Protection Act.

 Once you registered a company without a name, you will first have to reserve the company name of your choice, and then draft and special resolution with all the supporting documents, and then lodge the documents for registration with CIPC.

-Registering a company without a name, is an extremely risky endeavor as the trading name may be in conflict with an existing registered company name, trademark or defensive name.
+Registering a company without a name is an extremely risky endeavour as the trading name may be in conflict with an existing registered company name, trademark or defensive name.

 In such an event, money spent on marketing and branding would have been wasted.